CHEMeDATA/CHEMeDATA.github.io/README.md

 ### For example...

 Let's say that you want to make the 1D <sup>1</sup>H spectrum of a compound synthesized during your PhD reusable.
-First, it has to be *accessible*, to be somewhere on the web.
+First, it has to be *accessible*: be somewhere on the web.
 But to make it reliably ***findable***, using common web search tools, or *via* specialized chemistry data services is more difficult.
-It cannot but a simple link to a dropbox, but should be saved in an data repository, which may insure stability, possibly having a DOI.
-But even there, how will a search engine know that there is an NMR spectrum, and to what compounds it corresponds to?
+It cannot be a simple link to a dropbox for example, but should be saved in an data repository, which should insure stability, usually with a DOI.
+But even there, how will a search engine know that there is an NMR spectrum there, and know to what compounds it corresponds to?

 <img style="border:1px solid black;" src="images/FindData.png" width="300" alt="How search engine can find chemistry data on the web" />

-Organized metadata such as *linked data* will make the spectrum and the compound visible to search engines.
+Organized metadata such as *linked data* (you don't need to know what they are) will make the spectrum and the compound visible to search engines.
+You will need tools to make this automatic and transparent.
+This will also allow others to easily cite your work when they (re)use your data.

 ## This involves:

 - **Making recommendations** to all stakeholders of the chain of data (from chemistry to database providers).

 <img style="border:1px solid black;" src="images/chainRev.png" width="300" alt="From Chemist to database" />

-Chemistry should know that structure files (.cdx, .mol, etc.) are extremely important to make any data involving organic compounds computer understandable.
-This should appear in the instructions to the authors submitting *supplementary chemistry information* to journal editors.
+For example, chemistry should know that structure files (.cdx, .mol, etc.) are extremely important to make any data involving organic compounds computer understandable.
+Instructions for authors submitted articles to specialized journals should should mention it in the instructions to the authors submitting *supplementary chemistry information*, or even better, provide tools to generate exemplary data (see next point).

 - **Making guidelines** for the creators of tools to generate fair data

 <img src="images/FillMe.png" width="200" alt="Making intuitive what needs to be dropped in a web page to make a fulfill requirements" />

-A well designed data generation tools can replace wordy *instructions for authors*
+A well designed data generation tool can replace wordy *instructions for authors*.
+(A project to lay the ground of such a tool has been submitted in Nov.
+2020 to a swiss [Open Research Data Hackathon](https://www.ord-hackathon.ch/) taking place in early 2021.)

 - **Initiate a culture of curation** of one's own public data
 - **Support the creation of web platform to facilite the creation of FAIR chemistry data** from pre-computer era publications (scientific articles, thesis, books, websites, *etc.*).
 A PhD student should be able to associate the structure files (.mol) of the compounds he identified in a plant to his PhD.